ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

              * topography.gmted2010.30s.nc (NetCDF).
 Located here `./fix/orog <https://noaa-nws-global-pds.s3.amazonaws.com/index.html#fix/orog/20240917/>`_.
       * 30-arc-second RAMP Antarctic terrain data (Radarsat Antarctic Mapping Project)
              * topography.antarctica.ramp.30s.nc (NetCDF).
 Located here `./fix/orog <https://noaa-nws-global-pds.s3.amazonaws.com/index.html#fix/orog/20240917/>`_.
+      * External mask file containing land mask, land fraction and lake fraction on the tile.
+(NetCDF).
+This file is optional.
+Instead of computing the mask and fraction, they may be read in from a file.
+The path/name of this file is read from standard input.
+See 'Program control options' for details.

 **Output data:**